 Jannik Strauss is ESR4, works at the University of Leeds, UK.
-Her PhD subject is “Novel Approaches to Proton Pumping Pyrophosphatases”
+His PhD subject is “Novel Approaches to Proton Pumping Pyrophosphatases”

 Please tell us about yourself:

 I grew up in a small town close to Hannover in Germany.
 After I finished school, I worked at the Institute of Microbiology and Hospital Hygiene of Nordstadt Hospital in Hannover for one year, where I helped identifying disease-causing microbes in patient samples.
 It was during that time that I found my passion for infectious disease research.
 To better understand diseases on a molecular level I decided to study Biochemistry and finished my Master at the Hannover Medical School in 2016.
 During my Masters I started to focus on structural biology as it can greatly contribute to our understanding of what is going on in biological systems by showing us the three-dimensional structures of its components.
 Besides that, I find working with huge machines like synchrotrons to shoot at protein crystals with x-rays really cool.
 My study programme allowed me to visit the Institute of Structural Biology at the University of Auckland (New Zealand) for five months which was when I discovered the benefits and fun that come along with working in an internationally active field of science.
 Before starting my PhD in Leeds and continuing with my academic pathway, I wanted to get to know the industrial side of research, which is why I joined the Crystallography Department of Merck at their headquarters in Darmstadt (Germany) for half a year.
 If I am not in the lab working on my yet to come breakthrough, I enjoy doing sports like bouldering where you are actually surrounded by other PhD students – it seems to be their sports.